 A block order effect is present when a different order of blocks of items impacts the proportion of correct item responses, that is, the item difficulty or some other characteristic of the item.
 Stated differently, examinee proficiency (with regard to the measured domains) and the manner in which the survey is administered influences the survey outcomes.
 As a precaution, the PIAAC design in the CBA was created in order to counterbalance the potential effects of item order on the difficulty of the items.
 In PIAAC, each respondent received two cognitive modules, where each module comprised either literacy, numeracy or problem-solving items.
-Each module of literacy and numeracy items appeared in two different positions within the assessment (blockorder design: literacy - numeracy; numeracy - literacy, literacy - problem solving2; problem solving1 - literacy; numeracy - problem solving2; problem solving1 - numeracy; problem solving1 - problem solving2; see Chapter 1).
+Each module of literacy and numeracy items appeared in two different positions within the assessment (block-order design: literacy - numeracy; numeracy - literacy, literacy - problem solving2; problem solving1 - literacy; numeracy - problem solving2; problem solving1 - numeracy; problem solving1 - problem solving2; see Chapter 1).
 The order of content-related blocks was examined to determine if there was any effect on the outcome of the literacy and numeracy proficiencies (note that it was not possible to examine order effects on the domain of problem solving in technology-rich environments as the different problem-solving blocks comprised different items, in contrast to the two other domains).
-Table 17.4 shows the average proportion correct for items in a given block for PIAAC; the average proportion is calculated from the weighted and standardized data for all participating countries.
-While the average proportions correct across all countries are virtually identical within 1 percentage point regardless of paired domains as long as domain order is the same, a slight block order effect was found, 2.8% for literacy modules and 1.3% for numeracy modules.
+Tables 17.4a and 17.4b show the average proportion correct for items in a given block for PIAAC (results for Jakarta-Indonesia are presented in a separate table - 17.4b - due to its different design); the average proportion is calculated from the weighted and standardized data for all participating countries.
+While the average proportions correct across all countries are virtually identical within 1 percentage point regardless of paired domains, as long as domain order is the same, a slight block order effect was found: 2.9% for literacy modules and 1.2% for numeracy modules.